The Mac’s Finder isn’t as versatile a file manager when it comes to copying a file or folder’s full path as the Windows

 To be sure, macOS has long allowed you to enable an interactive file path at the bottom of Finder windows, and even show the complete path in a window’s titlebar, but these methods won’t let you copy an item’s full path to the system clipboard easily.

-With OS X 10.11 El Capitan, Apple has introduced a new Copy Pathname option that makes it very easy to do just that.
+Starting with OS X 10.11 El Capitan, Apple has introduced a new Copy Pathname option that makes it very easy to do just that.
 And in this tutorial, we’re going to show you how to copy a file or folder’s complete path on Mac, directly from the Finder.